- Tommy Thompson

 -- W.C.
 Fields

-You might wonder just about now, dear reader, how did a band in which the average age was near ‘pert ‘bout 18 years old, get away with thinking they could perform in licensed bars and nightclubs that only served booze to folks who were over 21.
+You might wonder just about now, dear reader, how a band in which the average age was near ‘pert ‘bout 18 years old, could even think that they could get away with performing in licensed bars and nightclubs that only served booze to folks who were over 21.
 Hmm.
 Good point.
+Well, once again, a different era meant that there were now different rules to bend.

 Or break.